wtaonlinenew

 • If something or someone doesn’t seem "right," walk away and avoid what could develop into a precarious situation.
 Remember, you need to look after yourself.

 Numerous books are available which deal with women’s security.
-Two of the best are, Street Sense for Women by Louis Mizell, and What Every Woman Needs to Know About Sexual Assault (Citizens Against Crime, 800-466-1010, mention your WTA membership and receive a 10% discount.)
+Two of the best are, Street Sense for Women by Louis Mizell, and What Every Woman Needs to Know About Sexual Assault by Citizens Against Crime, 800-466-1010.

 The information in this brochure is provided by Peter V. Savage, author of The Safe Travel Book, (available at 800-462-6420 or 888-499-7277.)
 Savage has over 20 years experience as an international security consultant.
 His articles appear regularly in Bottom Line: Personal, and he has written for Travel Executive, The Business Traveler, Travel One, and various other travel and security publications.
 He has appeared on both the Oprah Winfrey and Geraldo shows, and regularly appears on CNN when travel security is affected.
 Savage is currently active as a security counselor and principal in Passport Health, Inc., a travel medicine clinic with offices nationwide.